 To fully address youth's learning and gaps in academic performance, we need to redefine educational excellence in a global society.
-At this symposium, Dr. JuanCarlos Arauz will share a framework for creating a rigorous inclusive environment with a diverse community.
-He will discuss how to reframe the concept of equity issues from a deficit approach to an asset-based approach by identifying the skills young people gain from their diverse life experiences and translate them into success within and beyond the classroom.
-Participate in his training on Oct.
-3!
+At this symposium, Dr. JuanCarlos Arauz shares a framework for creating a rigorous inclusive environment with a diverse community.
+He discusses how to reframe the concept of equity issues from a deficit approach to an asset-based approach by identifying the skills young people gain from their diverse life experiences and translating them into success within and beyond the classroom.

 There is increasing evidence that social and emotional factors are critical to young people's success.
 There is, however, little agreement on which factors to assess or how best to support their development in either school and out of school programs.
 Learn about one state's initiative to build broader understanding of these factors, their importance and the status of assessing them in practice and policy.
 2014.